Kasane Messer

 KASANE Knives

-KASANE knives are meticulously handcrafted by the knife and master smith Katsushige Anryu in the Japanese town of Takefu, Fukui Province.
-Katsushige Anryu is a "Master of Traditional Crafts" and is considered one of the best in his field in Japan.
-Each KASANE knife is exclusively hand-forged by him using blue paper steel in his workshop in Knife Village Takefu, showcasing his exceptional skill and resulting in a truly unique piece.
-The limited quantity produced only adds to the desirability of these knives among connoisseurs and enthusiasts.
+KASANE knives are crafted in the Japanese town of Takefu, Fukui Province, by the knife and master blacksmith Katsushige Anryu in elaborate handwork.
+Katsushige Anryu holds the title of "Master of Traditional Crafts" and is considered one of the best in his field in Japan.
+Each KASANE knife is hand-forged by him alone in his workshop in Knife Village Takefu from blue paper steel and is a true one-of-a-kind piece.
+The resulting numerical limitation makes these knives all the more desirable among connoisseurs and enthusiasts.

-Knives from the Japanese brand KASANE impress with their high quality and distinctive "Kurouchi" look.
-This finish, which leaves the black residue from the forging process on the blade, may seem unusual to European hobby and professional chefs.
-However, it is also a significant part of the fascination that these knives hold for us.
-The Kurouchi finish gives a knife a special appearance and texture.
-With hand-forged knives, each one is already a unique piece, with no two being exactly alike.
-With KASANE, each knife also looks unmistakably unique.
+Knives from the Japanese brand KASANE impress with their high quality and their characteristic "Kurouchi" look.
+This finish, which leaves the black residues of the forging process on the knife blade, may seem unusual to European amateur and professional chefs.
+However, this is also a large part of the fascination that these knives exert on us.
+The Kurouchi finish gives a knife a special appearance and also a unique feel.
+With hand-forged knives, each knife is already a unique piece, with none exactly like the other in detail.
+At KASANE, each knife also looks distinctly unique.

-Furthermore, a KASANE knife develops its own personality over time, as blue paper steel develops a distinctive patina depending on how often it is used and how it is cared for.
-This turns a knife into YOUR knife and a cutting tool into an archaic collector's item.
-Think we're exaggerating?
-We suggest you see for yourself...
+Moreover, a KASANE knife develops its own personality over its lifetime, as blue paper steel develops a distinctive patina over time, depending on how often it is used and how it is maintained.
+Thus, a knife eventually becomes YOUR knife.
+And a cutting tool becomes an archaic collector's item.
+Do you think we're exaggerating?
+We suggest you see for yourself ...

 Please continue reading here